 The Hub is also working to increase the capacity for implementing evaluations.
 There is widespread interest from all sectors in addressing gaps, but often not enough financial resources or manpower to address the variety of barriers that can keep an organization from carrying out an evaluation.

-These activities will result in white papers that summarize the lessons learned, which will be disseminated broadly.
 The Hub is also pursuing evaluations of several promising payment and delivery reforms across the state and commercial sectors.